poyzn/bootstrap3-wysihtml5-bower/README.md

+**THIS LIBRARY IS DEPRECATED IN FAVOR OF https://github.com/bootstrap-wysiwyg/bootstrap3-wysiwyg.**

+Please report issues in the new repository where [schnawel007](https://github.com/schnawel007) and me joined our force.
+You are also invited to join our organization and contribute to the library.

 # Overview

 Bootstrap-wysihtml5 is a javascript plugin that makes it easy to create simple, beautiful wysiwyg editors with the help of [wysihtml5](https://github.com/xing/wysihtml5) and [Twitter Bootstrap](http://twitter.github.com/bootstrap/).